 Individuals convicted for possession of mushrooms, 25 to 50 grams, will face penalties of up to four years in prison.
 If you possess more than 1,000 grams of mushrooms, you could be facing more life in prison.

-Don’t wait, call Shawn today at 616-438-6719 if you want to get the best results possible for any criminal charge you maybe facing.
+If you are arrested and facing a possession of mushrooms charge, don’t wait, call Shawn today at 616-438-6719 if you want to get the best results possible for any criminal charge you may be facing.

 Our Criminal Defense Lawyers in West Michigan Proudly Serve: Kent County, Ottawa County, Allegan County, Ionia County, Barry County, Berrien County, Mason County, Manistee County, Mecosta County, Oceana County, Muskegon County, Montcalm County, Newaygo County, Kalamazoo County, Lake County, Van Buren County, and the City of Grand Rapids, Michigan.